Understanding Gratuity Eligibility When an Employee Passes Away: What Should Families Know?

 Prateek Singhal

-There is also a concept called future service gratuity that is beneficial to the employees in case of an unfortunate event the nominee of the employee is entitled for the entire amount of gratuity the deceased employee would have received had he worked till retirement in the company.
+There is also a concept called future service gratuity that is beneficial to employees.
+In case of an unfortunate event, the nominee of the employee is entitled to the entire amount of gratuity the deceased employee would have received had they worked until retirement in the company.
+This makes it a better option compared to other normal gratuity schemes.

 Prateek Singhal